How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

 How to find your relevant plant health authority

 Give notice by informing the relevant plant health authority on the PEACH website for England and Wales.

 Regulated plants and plant products originating in the EU will not be stopped at the border.

 The relevant UK plant health authority will carry out their documentary and identity checks remotely.
 This will be a virtual check using the documents submitted as part of the pre-notification and will not require the goods to stop inland.
-These checks would be charged for by the plant health authority.
+You will be charged for these checks by the plant health authority.
 You will also be charged for any Forestry Commission checks.

 Plant health inspectors will continue to carry out follow-up surveillance and inspections inland in line with current policies.
 The government does not charge for such inspections.

-Steps to take now to prepare for EU Exit
+Steps to take now to prepare for Brexit

 You can prepare by: